Hipólito Yrigoyen: Early political career

-When he finished his secondary education in 1869, along his with his uncle Leandro N. Alem, he began his political life as a member of the Autonomist Party, led by Adolfo Alsina, a party with a popular base that faced off with the National Party of Bartolomé Mitre.
+When he finished his secondary education in 1869, he began his political life as a member, along with his uncle Leandro N. Alem, of the Autonomist Party, led by Adolfo Alsina, a party with a popular base that faced off against the National Party of Bartolomé Mitre.
 In his participation in the Electoral Club, he demanded free suffrage, division of rural property, and reform of the judicial power, among other measures.

 In 1870, he entered public administration as a scribe for the General Accounts of the Office of Balances and Information, though he did not remain at this job for very long.
 Two years later, when Alem was elected provincial deputy, Yrigoyen, twenty years old, was named Police Commissioner of Balvanera thanks to the influence of his uncle, and placed in charge of Section 14.
 Meanwhile, he continued his studies in law and in March 1874 finished his fourth year, while also participating in the revolution that took place that year led by Bartolomé Mitre.

-In 1877, Alem, Artistóbulo del Valle, and Yrigoyen, in protest of Adolfo Alsina's tendencies towards Mitre's party, formed the Republican Party, which proposed del Valle as a candidate and positioned itself in opposition to any agreements between leaders of Alsina's party and Mitre's pitre.
+In 1877, Alem, Artistóbulo del Valle, and Yrigoyen, in protest of Adolfo Alsina's attitude towards Mitre's party, formed the Republican Party, which proposed del Valle as a candidate and positioned itself in opposition to any agreements between leaders of Alsina's party and Mitre's group.
 The internal conflict ended with the expulsion of Yrigoyen from his police duties in 1877.
 In 1878, at 25 years old, he was elected Provincial Deputy for the Republican Party and sat on the Budget Committee, but his term ended in 1880 as a result of the Federalization of Buenos Aires.
 That year he was named general administrator of Stamps and Patents, though he did not remain long in that position either.
-Upon the federalization of Buenos Aires and the arrival of Julio A. Roca to the presidency, Alem resigned from his position as Deputy in protest against the federalization and left politics, allowing Yrigoyen, who was not opposed to the new law, to be elected Deputy to the National Congress.
+Upon the federalization of Buenos Aires and the ascent of Julio A. Roca to the presidency, Alem resigned from his position as Deputy in protest against the federalization and abandoned politics, allowing Yrigoyen, who was not opposed to the new law, to be elected Deputy to the National Congress.
 This was the first discrepancy that emerged between the two.

 In 1878, he ended his studies, having never completed his thesis.
 Three years later, a new law was passed that eliminated the requirement for a thesis to become a lawyer in such a way that Yrigoyen was able to graduate.